sulfo/xml-sitemap-feed/readme.txt

 2. XML Sitemap source as read by search engines.

 == Changelog ==

+= 3.8 =
+* qTranslate support !
+* no more Sitemap reference in robots.txt on non-public blogs

 = 3.7.4 =
 * switch from `add_feed` (on init) to the `do_feed_$feed` hook